 ✓ 1 IAS 29 is adjusting for general inflation, i.e. for the fall in the value of money.
 It applies a general inflation adjustment to the original, i.e. normally, historical cost figures.
 It is in no sense, therefore, concerned with valuation of financial statement items.

-5 Cash flow statement must be looked at together with balance sheet and income statement.
+✓ 5 Statement of cash flow must be looked at together with statement of financial position and statement of income.
 It cannot be used in isolation.

 The cash flow provides additional information as follows: